hadar-devops/infra-aws/README.md

 ⚠️ Important: At the end of terraform apply, note down the VPC ID from the Terraform output.
 You will need it when running the deploy.sh script from the GitOps repo.
 ```
-Project Flow
+Project Flow:

-Run terraform apply in this repo to create:
+1.Run terraform apply in this repo to create:

-VPC, subnets, route tables, NAT, ALB
+-VPC, subnets, route tables, NAT, ALB

-IAM roles and policies
+-IAM roles and policies

-EKS cluster
+-EKS cluster

-Copy the VPC ID from the output.
+2.Copy the VPC ID from the output.

-Move to the gitops-argocd
+3.Move to the gitops-argocd